d2l-ai/d2l-en/chapter_attention-mechanism/attention.md

 $$\alpha(\mathbf k, \mathbf q) = \mathbf v^\top \text{tanh}(\mathbf W_k \mathbf k + \mathbf W_q\mathbf q). $$

 To provide you some intuition about the weights, you can imagine $\mathbf W_k \mathbf k + \mathbf W_q\mathbf q$ as concatenating the key and value in the feature dimension and feeding them into a single hidden layer perceptron with hidden layer size $h$ and output layer size $1$.
 In this hidden layer, the activation function is $\tanh$ and no bias is applied.
-Now let us implement the multilayer perceptron attention together!
+Now let's implement the multilayer perceptron attention together!

 ```{.python .input  n=7}
 # Saved in the d2l package for later use